 near her mother, a girl missing her right lower leg

 Behind them, her father and brother play catch.

 a sleeping woman, another beer is opened.

-A young veteran walks by with
+A young veteran walks by with a high and tight

 If the ocean had a mouth